 Growing, healthy teens depend on adults to maintain a safe environment.
 Become familiar with your congregation’s Safe Congregations policy which will outline what you need to do to ensure the safety of the youth you work with.
 Familiarize yourself with the latest in Youth Safety: Policies, Procedures and Covenant.

 Co-create a covenant with your youth group so people understand and can practice how they aspire to be together.
 Ask your religious educator or minister for your congregation’s behavioral guidelines and code of ethics to ensure all participants follow rules and understand consequences.
-(As examples, the UUA uses these behavioral guidelines and code of ethics for their events.)
+(As an example, the UUA uses a code of ethics (PDF) for their events.)

 Support Youth Leaders